linavixx/qhd-wallpapers/README.md

  - **Nature:** Anything taken in real life with nature in the focus.

 **Note:** None of the content present here is owned by me or affiliated with me in any way.
 If there are your works that you would like to get removed or credited, contact me.

+**Another note:** The repo is finalized and will no longer be updated.